hyperledger-archives/grid-docs/docs/0.4/grid_on_splinter.md

    ID MANAGEMENT MEMBERS
    ```

+## Privacy Enforcement

-Final note: Splinter strictly enforces privacy for all information on a
+Splinter strictly enforces privacy for all information on a circuit, including
-circuit, including participants, available smart contracts, and transactions
+participants, available smart contracts, and transactions performed by the
-performed by the participants using those smart contracts.
+participants using those smart contracts.

 For example, if gamma creates a circuit with alpha and a separate circuit with
-beta, then uploads the XO smart contract and plays a tic-tac-toe game with
+beta, then creates purchase orders with both alpha and beta, the `grid po list`
-alpha, the xo list command on gamma will show only the gamma-alpha game.
-Even
+command on gamma will show only the gamma-alpha purchase orders while on the
-though alpha and beta are using the same XO smart contract, their game moves
+gamma-alpha circuit.
+Even though gamma-alpha and gamma-beta circuits are using
+the same Grid Purchase Order smart contract, their data (smart contract
-(smart contract transactions) remain private to their two-party circuit.
+transactions) remain private to their two-party circuits.